brandon-toner/brandontoner-jekyll-garden/_pages/index.md

 I'm using iA Writer for .md editing, though probably going to use something else, like Obsidian/Bear, that has wiki-links built in.

-I'd like to be able to create new pages inline by just adding [[ ]] and *boom*, new page added to the directory.
+I'd like to be able to create new pages inline by just adding wiki-links and *boom*, new page added to the directory.

 > and *boom*, new page added to the directory